geoserver/geoserver/doc/en/user/source/services/internationalization/index.rst

 .. figure:: img/DefaultLanguage.png

-Alternatively from the i18n editor it is possible to set an i18n entry with empty language for each configurable field.
+It is also possible to set an i18n entry with empty language for each configurable field, acting as the default translation.

 .. figure:: img/EmptyLanguage.png